Exploring new extrinsic upper bounds on the first eigenvalue of the Laplace operator for compact submanifolds in Euclidean spaces: Abstract

 \section{Abstract}

-For each vector of $\R^{m+1}$, we give two families of upper bounds of the first non-trivial eigenvalue of the Laplace operator of a compact submanifold $M^n$.
-These upper bounds depend not only on the choice of the vector but also on the mean curvature vector field, the dimension $n$, and the volume of the submanifold.
-We show how classical Reilly's inequality \cite{Re} can be derived from this set of inequalities in two ways.
-If the upper bound is achieved in the first family of inequalities for some vector, it is also achieved for any other vector, and this holds if and only if the equality in Reilly's inequality holds.
-In other words, the submanifold lies minimally in a hypersphere of $\R^{m+1}$.
-Furthermore, we establish that for every compact submanifold, there exists some vector of $\R^{m+1}$ and a family of upper bounds such that Reilly's upper bound can be made sharper, in general.
-This assertion is illustrated with concrete examples.
+Upper bounds of the first non-trivial eigenvalue $\lambda_1$ of the Laplace operator of a compact submanifold $M^n$ of Euclidean space $\R^{m+1}$, by means of a new technique, are obtained.
+Each of the upper bounds of $\lambda_1$ depends on the length of mean curvature vector field, the dimension $n$, the volume of $M^n$, and of a vector of $\R^{m+1}$.
+When $M^n$ does not lie minimally in a hypersphere of $\R^{m+1}$, classical Reilly's inequality \cite{Re} is improved and new upper bounds are explicitly computed.
 For instance, considering a torus of revolution whose generating circle has a radius of $1$ and is centered at distance $\sqrt{2}$ from the axis of revolution, we find $\lambda_1 < \frac{4}{3}(\sqrt{2}-1)\approx 0.552284$, whereas Reilly's upper bound gives $\lambda_1 < 1/\sqrt{2}\approx 0.707106$.

 \textit{\textbf{}}

 \hyphenation{Lo-rent-zi-an}